 I would define the rule differently.
 On this page, I suggest that all Sicilian verbs are stem-changing verbs.

 Specifically, all Sicilian verbs appear to have an unstressed "stem" and a stressed "boot."

-Using Dr. Cipolla's examples of aspittari and sèntiri, there is an unstressed i in stem and a stressed e in the boot of both verbs:
+Using Prof. Cipolla's examples of aspittari and sèntiri, there is an unstressed i in stem and a stressed e in the boot of both verbs: